-G.9.5.
-For any buildings or improvements at Carolina North that are privately owned by a for-profit entity, and that entity is, under future taxation law, considered to be eligible to apply for tax-exempt status, the entity shall not apply for tax-exempt status during the term of this Agreement.
+G.5.9.5.
+For any portion of buildings, or improvements, or personal property at Carolina North that are privately owned by a for-profit entity, and that entity is, under future taxation law, considered to be eligible to apply for tax-exempt status, the entity shall not apply for tax-exempt status during the term of this Agreement.
 The University shall inform the Manager and the Orange County Tax Assessor annually as to who owns each building at Carolina North and whether the owner is tax exempt.